lyons89/awesome-proteomics/README.md

 ## 2. Databases

-[ProteomeXchange](http://www.proteomexchange.org/) is a global repository that contains links to all major databases, including MassIVE, Pride, iProX and more.
+[ProteomeXchange](http://www.proteomexchange.org/) is a global repository for raw MS data that contains links to all major databases, including MassIVE, Pride, iProX and more.
 Probably the best place to start.

 [massIVE](https://massive.ucsd.edu/ProteoSAFe/static/massive.jsp)